BMW profit hit by anti-trust case, spending on technology

-FRANKFURT, Germany (AP) — German automaker BMW says its profits fell 74 percent in the first quarter as earnings were hit by a 1.4 billion-euro ($1.6 billion) set-aside for an expected anti-trust penalty from the European Commission and by higher up-front costs for new technology and factories.
+FRANKFURT, Germany (AP) — German automaker BMW said Tuesday that its first quarter profit sagged by 74 percent as earnings were hit by a 1.4 billion-euro ($1.6 billion) set-aside for an anti-trust fine from the European Commission and by higher up-front costs for new technology and factories.

 Net profit fell to 588 million euros from 2.28 billion euros in the same quarter a year earlier.
 Revenue fell 0.9 percent to 22.46 billion euros.